guildai/guild.ai/pages/docs/tutorials/train-mnist.md

 You'll learn more in the steps that follow!

-Once the dataset files are downloaded, the model will train in a few seconds on most systems.
+Once the dataset files are downloaded, the model trains in a few seconds on most systems.

 Congratulations, you've trained your first Guild model!